neurodata/neurodata.io/content/about/agreements.md

 Note that the daily "commitment" is not a goal, it is something that you are actually committed to completing for the day, ie, it is your top research priority for the day.

 Each of us can "opt-in" and "opt-out" of daily standups for any period of time.
 However, the expectation is that if you do opt-in, you do so for an explicit period of time, and you do so daily.

+#### Regenerative Breaks

+While we do not necessarily agree to this, some evidence suggests that early afternoon breaks are beneficial, especially those that involve being outside, getting blood flowing, and switching cognitive contexts.
+Therefore, some of us will strive to take them on a daily basis.

 #### The definition of an Impeccable Agreement (our goal for all agreements)